-When the railroad hits granite at Rocklin, it begins tunneling.
+Where the railroad hits granite at Rocklin, tunneling begins.

 The date on this tunnel--the Clark Tunnel, through Boulder Ridge--indicates construction during the reign of E.H.
 Harriman, who briefly controlled the Southern Pacific as well as the Union Pacific and who invested huge sums in upgrading his properties, including double-tracking the Central Pacific.
 At many points, like this one, the second track diverges from the first in search of a better gradient.

 These foothills, with a good climate and good access to rail transport, were soon planted to fruit trees.

 Does the country look a little dry for fruit trees?
 Well, that's where irrigation ditches came in handy, like this one, which burbles over the top of the railroad tunnel a couple of pictures back; in fact, the tunnel's masonry entrance can be discerned just beyond the pole.

 Towns sprouted, including Penryn, its name from Griffith Griffith, a Welsh miner who went into the granite-quarrying business.
 The town's Masonic Hall is shown here.
 Its date, of course, is less than a decade after the railroad's completion.
 The painted X on the pavement warns motorists of one of the CP tracks--the old one.

 Penryn was also the site of a real-estate promoter's dream of attracting British colonists.
 As an amenity, Parker Whitney planted hundreds of palms: 869 survive and are the only living designated historic landmarks in California.